dfinity/portal/docs/references/cli-reference/dfx-canister.md

 `dfx canister --network=ic sign --expire-after=1h rno2w-sqaaa-aaaaa-aaacq-cai create_neurons ‘(“PUBLIC_KEY”)’`

-This command illustrates how to creates a `message.json` file to create neurons on theicspecified by the `ic` alias, that is signed using your principal identifier as the message sender and with an expiration window that ends in one hour.
+This command illustrates how to creates a `message.json` file to create neurons on the {platform} specified by the `ic` alias, that is signed using your principal identifier as the message sender and with an expiration window that ends in one hour.

 Note that the time allotted to send a signed message is a fixed 5-minute window.
 The `--expire-after` option enables you to specify the point in time when the 5-minute window for sending the signed message should end.
 For example, if you set the `--expire-after` option to one hour (`1h`), you must wait at least 55 minutes before you send the generated message and the signature for the message is only valid during the 5-minute window ending in the 60th minute.